 - No children under the age of 15 years old or the minimum age for completion of compulsory education, whichever is the highest, are employed either directly or indirectly by the contractor

 - No children under the age of 18 are employed for hazardous, dangerous or exhausting work, work detrimental to their health, or after 8pm

 - Children under the age of 18 do not work overtime

 2. Forced labour

-- The Company may safeguard employees' personal documents and/or belongings with the employees' permission, without any form of threat or intimidation, provided that they can be returned directly to the employee within five hours
+- The contractor may safeguard employees' personal documents and/or belongings with their permission, without any form of threat or intimidation, provided they can be returned directly to them within five hours

-- Employees are not subjected to any form of exploitation and no employment fees or commissions are paid by the employee or his family prior to employment
+- Employees are not subject to any form of exploitation and no employment fees or commissions are paid by them or their family prior to employment

 - All employees are informed of their rights and obligations related to employment and termination